 • Dry eyes

 Several tests may reveal the underlying causes of your eye symptoms.
-If you get any kind of eye symptoms, It is essential to seek medical attention right away.
-If you get any sort of eye symptoms, be it itchy eyelids or a dramatic change in your vision and perception.
+If you get any eye symptoms, It is essential to seek medical attention right away.
+If you get any eye symptoms, be it itchy eyelids or a dramatic change in your vision and perception.

 Most physicians start diagnosis with an eye examination or tests.
 Some cases may require blood tests to check for infection.
 Complicated eye cases may require CT scans or MRIs.
 However, most mild cases are diagnosed simply through eye tests and blood checks.

 It all depends on the underlying causes of your particular eye problem.
-Doctors target the causes and provide prescriptions, medications, glasses, contact lenses, and even dietary changes to help ease the eye problem right away.
+Doctors target the causes and provide prescriptions, medications, glasses, contact lenses, and even dietary changes to help ease the eye problem immediately.

 Severe cases of eye conditions may require surgery.
 This is to replace or repair damaged nerves or tissues in the eyes.
 Cataract is a common condition that often necessitates surgery.

-Majority of eye problems are treatable.
-Again, as the WHO reiterates, 80% of eye problems actually stem from uncorrected vision.
-This means that a simple pair of eyeglasses or contact lenses may be enough to restore impaired vision back to health.
+The majority of eye problems are treatable.
+Again, as the WHO reiterates, 80% of eye problems stem from uncorrected vision.
+This means a simple pair of eyeglasses or contact lenses may be enough to restore impaired vision.